Timendus/thumby-grayscale/readme.md

 grayscale effect.
 Just import and start the library, and use its functions instead of the functions of `thumby.display`.

+We have dubbed the second core that's running the grayscale thread the GPU:
+_Grayscale Processing Unit_ 😉

 ### Caveats

 Before we get started, make sure you are aware of the limitations of this